GCU Lacrosse Camps

 Assistant CoachJeff Guy

 Guy served as assistant men's lacrosse coach at Princeton University for the 2012 season, one of the most historic NCAA Division 1 lacrosse programs of all-time.
-He aided the Tigers in an undefeated Ivy League regular season, winning the Ivy League championship and earning a berth in the Division I postseason tournament.
+He aided the Tigers in an undefeated Ivy League regular season, winning the Ivy League championship and earning a berth in the NCAA Division 1 national tournament.
 While at Princeton, Guy coached 4 USILA All-Americans, 6 All-Ivy League selections, and the Ivy-League Player of the Year.